apache/arrow/docs/source/format/Intro.rst

 what we call a **physical memory layout**.
 One contiguous region of memory that stores data for arrays is called a **Buffer**.

+Next sections give an introduction to Arrow Columnar Format explaining the different physical layouts.
+The full specification of the format can be found at :ref:`format_columnar`.

 Support for null values
 =======================